runely/calendar-homey/README.md

 1. Copy the link from Secret address in ical format
 1. Paste the ics link in settings of Homey app

-## Known problems
+## Known bugs

-- Searching events in condition card, returns empty when search query has a space
+- Searching events in condition card, returns no events when search query has a space followed with a character (Example: 'Test f')

+## ToDo

+- Add support for recurring events
+- Add support for multiple calendars

 ## Changelog